tiadrop/face/readme.md

 I believe JSON's dynamically-structured nature is a strength and have aimed to take advantage of it while providing type information and safety where appropriate.
 See [demo/JsonDemo.cs](demo/JsonDemo.cs) for examples of importing and exporting JSON using this system.

-Casting between JsValue and compatible types is implicit.
+Casting between JsValue and compatible types is implicit, though an implicit cast from JsValue will throw an exception if the internal type does not match the target type.
+Explicit casting (`jsv.StringValue`, `jsv.BooleanValue` etc) does not bear this restriction.

 According to rough but generally consistent [benchmark](jsonbenchmark.log) ([JsonTest.cs](demo/JsonTest.cs)), `JsValue.FromJson()`'s performance is comparable with that of Utf8Json and Text.Json's equivalents in most cases and outperforms both in some common cases.
 I've tried to make [parse error messages](errortest.log) informative and concise.